 I LOVE listening to podcasts every chance I get: walking the dog, exercising, driving, showering…You get the idea!

-But we have never before created a dedicated place for anyone to listen in the amazing coaching of our Group and Featured Experts.
+But we have never before created a dedicated place for anyone to listen to the amazing coaching of our Group and Featured Experts.

 And so The LWDG POD DOG was born!
 A public podcast dedicated to all things working dog.

-We wanted anyone to access so its available here, on Apple Podcasts and on Spotify for you to listen in to weekly.
+We wanted anyone to access, so it’s available here, on Apple Podcasts and on Spotify for you to listen to weekly.

-Rob Alleyne is an incredibly well respected dog behavioural trainer and last year he did a fantastic coaching call for our members.
-So good in fact, the we decided we would kick off LWDG POD DOG by releasing this incredible 57 minute coaching call!
+Rob Alleyne is an incredibly well-respected dog behavioural trainer, and last year he did a fantastic coaching call for our members.
+So good, we decided we would kick off LWDG POD DOG by releasing this incredible 57-minute coaching call!

 This episode covers: